 Louderback says anglers can expect striper fishing to catch fire when the water temperature drops.

-“We were running all the way to the Banana Hole,” Louderback says, referring to the striper hotspot near the Maryland and Virginia state line.
-He expects the striped bass to amass closer to Cape Charles and the mouth of the bay by early January.
+“We were running all the way to the Banana Hole,” Louderback says, referring to a striper hotspot near the Maryland and Virginia border.
+That’s farther north than he normally fishes — it’s much more common for striped bass to amass closer to Cape Charles and the mouth of the bay in January and February.

 To catch striped bass, Louderback slow trolls live eels over deep channels and shallow shoals in the lower Chesapeake Bay.
 He fishes up to 10 rods with some lines set deep and others fished closer to the surface.
 To space out his trolling lines, Louderback uses planer boards.

-“When the boat turns, the inside baits drop and I often get a bite.”
+“When the boat turns, the inside baits drop and I often get a bite,” he says.

 When one of his lines comes tight, Louderback lets the fish run until it steadily pulls drag.
 “That way I know the fish has the bait in its mouth,” he explains.

 Louderback stresses good release protocols with trophy striped bass.
-“I can’t stand to see people take the fish out of the water for photos then throw it overboard,” he says.
+“I can’t stand to see people take the fish out of the water for photos, then just throw it overboard,” he says.
 Instead, the captain suggests reviving the fish boatside until it swims on its own.
 “When I feel the fish biting down on my thumb, I know it’s ready to go,” he says.